AlphaGit/a-pattern-restrict/README.md

 If you still have problems, please make sure to check the [Compatibility notes][compatibility].
 There are several issues that really depend on the browsers.

-# Demo

-What's a library without a demo?

 ## Version list

 - [v0.2.2](https://github.com/AlphaGit/a-pattern-restrict/releases/tag/v0.2.2)